laineus/phavuer/README.md

 \*\*\* **Attention** \*\*\*

 - This is still WIP.
-- I am not sure if this affect to the performance.
+- I am not sure the performance, but it is never be faster than plain Phaser.
 - If you use Phavuer, the source code is supposed to be quite different from plain Phaser.
 So please keep in mind that you can not switch the way easily.